Scheduling

 When someone visits your booking page, they go through these steps:

-- Enter their details — name, email, and any custom fields.
+4. Enter their details — name, email, phone, and any booking questions you've configured.

 Sharing with prospects